linebender/linebender.github.io/content/blog/2024-06-28-doc-include.md

 This means that the link has the expected link target on <https://crates.io> *and* in rustdoc (including on <https://docs.rs>).
-This trick works because when there are duplicate markdown link reference definitions, ["the first one takes precedence"](https://spec.commonmark.org/0.31.2/#example-204).
-When rendering using rustdoc, the intra-doc link appears before the link to the online docs, and so effectively overwrites that link.
+This trick works because when there are duplicate markdown link reference definitions, ["the first one takes precedence"](https://spec.commonmark.org/0.31.2/#example-204). rustdoc sees the intra-doc link before the link to the online docs, and so uses the intra-doc link.
 However, when the README is rendered standalone, only the link reference definition for the online docs is present, and so that target is used.

 ### Example